RobotecAI/RobotecGPULidar/docs/Usage.md

 The texture is optional and can be omitted.
 If the texture is omitted, the intensity is set to 0.0.

+The texture is assigned to the Entity.
+Entities can share the same texture.

 ### Scene

 Scene represents 'a place' where the raytracing occurs.